AnyLog-co/documentation/getting started.md

 [SQLite](https://www.sqlite.org/index.html) - recommended for gateways, smaller nodes and deployments of small or in-memory data sets.

-The data managed by the network is distributed to many nodes but the network protocol provides a unified view over the distributed data - the query process does not need to identify the nodes that host the relevant data - for each query, the network protocol resolves the location of the relevant data and returns a reply as if the data is organized in a single database.
+The data managed by the network is distributed to many nodes but the network protocol provides a unified view over the distributed data - the users or applications issuing the queries do not need to identify the nodes that host the relevant data - for each query, the network protocol resolves the location of the relevant data and returns a reply as if the data is organized in a single database.

 Related documentation: